rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 v(s) \leftarrow \max _ a \sum _{s',r} p(s', r|s,a) \left[r + \gamma v(s') \right]
 $$
 Devising an algorithm based on this rule is straightforward. **Instead of doing 2 sweeps, we just repeatedly do this combined step** (see page 83).
-Although slightly different, this algorithm still fits into the GPI family, the difference being that th  e alternation takes place at a per-state level.
+Although slightly different, this algorithm still fits into the GPI family, the difference being that the alternation takes place at a per-state level.

 ---

 ### (5) Monte Carlo (MC) methods

 One of the main limitations of DP algorithms is that they need full knowledge of the dynamics of the environment.
-MC methods relax this constraint and are part of family of **model-free methods**.
+MC methods relax this constraint and are part of the family of **model-free methods**.
 We do however **consider that we only apply MC methods to episodic tasks** in this chapter.

 MC methods **revolve around sampling episodes given a policy**.
 The most basic evaluation algorithm (see page 92) revolves around sampling episodes (sequences of $S_0, A_0, R_1, S_1, A_1, R_2, ...
 S_{T-1}, A_{T-1}, R_T$) given a policy $\pi$ (possibly stochastic), and **computing the average return for each state or state-action pair**.
-It is often more useful to estimate Q-values rather than state values, because from Q-values we can directly infer a greedy policy.
+It is often more useful to estimate Q-values rather than state values because from Q-values we can directly infer a greedy policy.

 Since the **estimators for the value of each state are independent** and are not a function of other estimates, **MC methods do not bootstrap by definition**.